surifirstpin/biplus_documentation/docs/README.md

 ### Turn your data into information and, Information into insight

 Speed
-Bi +  component has been designed to ensure maximum speed of development and high performance.  using a powerful math engine through which it provides the data at earliest.
+Bi +  component has been designed to ensure maximum speed of development and high performance.

 Compact
 Bi+ is one of the best software platform that consistently Join Business intelligence,Performance Management,Analytics and Data Discovery in a single product.